google/oboe/docs/FullGuide.md

 * mBufferSizeInFrames can only be set on an already open stream (as opposed to a builder), since it depends on run-time behavior.
 It can be set only up to the BufferCapacity, and lacks an accessor.

-Since sharing mode and buffer capacity might change (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running.
+Since sharing mode and buffer capacity might change (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running, they must be queried.
 Additionally, the underlying parameters a stream is granted are useful to know even when they are left unspecified.
 As a matter of good defensive programming, you should check the stream's configuration before using it.

 There are functions to retrieve the stream setting that corresponds to each builder setting: